 Need a few home workout ideas?

-If you’re feeling more down or fed up than you did at the start of the lockdown and your smart devices are becoming a source of frustration or irritation for you, then it can be a helpful first step to acknowledge that you’re probably spending too much time in front of screens.
+If your smart devices are becoming a source of frustration or irritation for you, then it can be a helpful first step to acknowledge that you’re probably spending too much time in front of screens.
 Once you’ve done this, you can take steps to start reducing your screen fatigue using the steps above.
 You may also have some other tips that you’d like to share with others on dealing with this.
 We’d love to hear them if so!
 Email us at [email protected] or leave a comment below.